pedropiloto/node-solid-server/ldp-microservice/README.md

     --email-auth-pass [value]     Password of your email service --use-api-apps                Do you want to load your default apps on /api/apps?
-    --api-apps [value]            Path to the folder to mount on /api/apps --redirect-http-from [value]  HTTP port or ','-separated ports to redirect to the solid server port (e.g. "80,8080").
+    --api-apps [value]            Path to the folder to mount on /api/apps --redirect-http-from [value]  HTTP port or ','-separated ports to redirect to the ldp-web server port (e.g. "80,8080").
     --server-name [value]         A name for your server (not required, but will be presented on your server's frontpage) --server-description [value]  A description of your server (not required) --server-logo [value]         A logo that represents you, your brand, or your server (not required)